-The 278m building which will complete in 2019 is located on the eastern side of Bishopsgate and is just a few minutes’ walk from the key transport hubs of Bank and Liverpool Street station, which will see Crossrail opening from 2018.
+The 278m building which will complete in 2019 is located on the eastern side of Bishopsgate and is just a few minutes’ walk from the key transport hubs of Bank and Liverpool Street station.

 Designed by Karen Cook of PLP Architecture, Twentytwo will offer 1.275 million sq ft of flexible workspace for all sizes and scales of businesses to work in.
 It has been created to respond to the major shifts in the way people work and live, brought about by cultural, demographic and technological advances in the world of work.